-I'm a multimedia reporter and editor with CBC Hamilton
+I'm a reporter and editor with CBC Hamilton

 Only a few months after joining CBC News as a local reporter in Hamilton, I was one of the first journalists in the country to speak to a Canadian living with COVID-19.
 My stories have described despair and hope.
 I've also strived to add representation to our coverage and have a knack for photography.

-At the National Post, I helped lead our country-wide chase of two suspected teen killers.
+At the National Post, I helped lead reporting of the country-wide chase of two suspected teen killers.
 I also encountered desperation, a wildlife crisis, scary neighbours and tinfoil hats.
-I also did work with The GrowthOp and Financial Post.
+Near the end of my stint, I did work with The GrowthOp and Financial Post.

 My freelance work has included national scoops and small local features across the Greater Toronto Area and beyond.
 I've also written about music from Australia, innovation in business and, oddly enough, unnatural nature.

 As a journalist in school, my work on the Bruce McArthur case won first place at the 2018 Better Newspaper Competition.